otaviogood/moteus/docs/reference.md

 Mode: Read only

 The X component of the quaternion from the LSM6DSV16X IMU on Aux2.
 This value is stored as an INT16 that represents a float16 (IEEE 754 half-precision) format.
 When used with a proper IMU configuration, this provides orientation data of the controller.
+If the config has aux[1,2]->i2c->devices->0->type set to lsm6dsv16xAccel, the these 3 values will be int16 accelerometer data.

 #### 0x073 - Aux2 Quaternion Y ####

 Mode: Read only

 The Y component of the quaternion from the LSM6DSV16X IMU on Aux2.
 This value is stored as an INT16 that represents a float16 (IEEE 754 half-precision) format.
+See 0x072 about accelerometer data.

 #### 0x074 - Aux2 Quaternion Z ####

 Mode: Read only

 The Z component of the quaternion from the LSM6DSV16X IMU on Aux2.
 This value is stored as an INT16 that represents a float16 (IEEE 754 half-precision) format.
+See 0x072 about accelerometer data.

 Note: To calculate the W component of the quaternion, use the formula: W = sqrt(1 - (X² + Y² + Z²)).
 The quaternion represents the rotation of the controller in 3D space, with components in the order [W, X, Y, Z].